 | sinc-LLM 6-band structured | 1.1 cycles | 1.1x |

-Someone has to read the output and decide if it is usable.
-This is the hidden cost most calculations ignore.
+Someone has to read every output and decide if it is good.
+Most cost estimates skip this step.
 At a developer rate of $75/hour:

 | Component | Raw Prompt | sinc-LLM Structured |